-Services that are covered for you What you must pay when you get these services Certain telehealth services, including: Diabetes Self-Management Training, Group Sessions for Mental Health Specialty Services, Individual Sessions for Mental Health Specialty Services, Kidney Disease Education Services, Physician Specialist Services and Primary Care Physician Services You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+What you must pay when Services that are covered for you you get these services Certain telehealth services, including: Diabetes Self-\$0-\$20 copayment Management Training, Group Sessions for Mental Health Specialty Services, Individual Sessions for \$0 copayment for PCP, kidney disease education Mental Health Specialty Services, Kidney Disease services, or diabetes self-Education Services, Physician Specialist Services and management training Primary Care Physician Services \$20 copayment for all other O You have the option of getting these services services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, You pay these amounts until you reach the out-ofyou must use a network provider who offers the pocket maximum. service by telehealth.
 The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider.
-Some telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location \$0-\$20 copayment \$0 copayment for PCP, kidney disease education services, or diabetes self- management training \$20 copayment for all other services You pay these amounts until you reach the out-of- pocket maximum.
-Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances You will pay the cost- sharing that applies to specialist services (as described under 'Physician/Practitioner services, including doctor's office visits' above).
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location You will pay the cost-Telehealth services for diagnosis, evaluation, and sharing that applies to treatment of mental health disorders if: specialist services (as O You have an in-person visit within 6 months described under prior to your first telehealth visit 'Physician/Practitioner o You have an in-person visit every 12 months while receiving these telehealth services circumstances

+Exceptions can be made to the above for certain